 And don’t forget to have a soak in a natural hot spring onsen… your ski muscles will thank you.

-Additional activity details, including contact details and prices, can be found in our Hakuba Scout Field Guide.
+Additional activity details, including contact details and prices, can be found in our Hakuba Scout Field Guide, given free to Scout guests.

 Alternatively, you can come via train and bus, with the option of taking the super fast and super fun Shinkansen from Tokyo to Nagano.
 It does require a few different changes of transport, but it is ultimately a bit quicker.

-To get around Hakuba (and between the ski resorts and hamlets), you can walk, or you can catch a shuttle bus.
+To get around Hakuba (and between the ski resorts and hamlets), you can walk, catch a taxi or a shuttle bus.
 Fortunately, the ski shuttle busses are plentiful and easy to negotiate.
 For later in the evening, there’s a nighttime bus called ‘Genki-Go’ that runs until 11pm.
 There are also taxis, which restaurants are happy to call for you.
-Given how easy it is to get around on public transport, we don’t recommend renting a car – driving in the snow here can be dangerous and it’s not worth the expense when the alternative options are so easy.
+Given how easy it is to get around on public transport, we don’t recommend renting a car unless you are quite experienced at driving in difficult snow conditions and you are wanting a great deal of flexibility.

 The Hakuba ski resorts are all usually open for skiing by December (although coverage in early December can be risky).
 January and February are great months when it’s cold, and the powder is (usually) plentiful.
 March is still pretty good for coverage, but with smaller crowds.
 The ski fields usually stay open until early May.

 Due to their proximity to Nagano and other urban areas, the resorts can be crowded on weekends.
-Hakuba gets extremely busy during New Year and early January and books out early, so it's wise to contact us at least 6 months in advance if you wish to travel at this time.
+Hakuba gets extremely busy during New Year, early January and Chinese New Year, and books out early, so it's wise to contact us at least 6 months in advance if you wish to travel at this time.

 Holidays & Festivals: